Director: John Landis

 Holy crap!
 Is that the guy from “Candyman“?
 It is and he’s playing a reverend.
 How cool is that?

-So, they hit this diner where a waitress tells them about a really haunted mine down the road they should … Read More »
+So, they hit this diner where a waitress tells them about a really haunted mine … Read More »

 April 15, 2012 marks the 100th anniversary of the sinking of the Titanic.
 It’s a tragic story that has been retold countless times.
 A well-known tale about the largest passenger steam ship of its time and its many famous and wealthy passengers.
 One of the most often repeated details of the tragedy is how it inspired changes in maritime laws because the ship didn’t have enough lifeboats for all of its passengers.
 It’s also common knowledge that the voyage ended in disaster when the Titanic stuck an iceberg and sank in the North Atlantic, killing an estimated 1,500 people.